Aditya9329/Docker/README.md

 The file having all the code, configuration,etc. that file is called as docker file.
 - build command is used to convert the docker-file into docker-image.
 - to get image from docker hub we need to write a command called `docker pull image-name`
+- to run a particular image in a docker we need to write a command `docker run image-id`